 The Audit Committee shall prepare the report required by the rules of the Securities and Exchange Commission to be included in the Company's annual proxy statement.

 The Audit Committee shall consist of no fewer than three members.
-The members of the Audit Committee shall meet the independence, financial literacy and expertise and other qualification requirements of the federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the NASDAQ National Market.
+The members of the Audit Committee shall meet the independence, financial literacy and expertise and other qualification requirements of the federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the Nasdaq National Market.
+In addition, at least one member of the Committee must be designated by the Board to be an “audit committee financial expert,” as defined by Item 407(d) of Regulation S-K of the Securities and Exchange Commission.

 The Audit Committee shall have the sole authority to appoint or replace the independent auditor, and shall approve, in advance, all audit engagement fees and terms and all non-audit engagements with the independent auditors permitted under applicable law, rules and regulations.